Angil-Bara/Personal-AI-Agent/README.md

 ### Generating Email Responses
 To generate a response for an email, send a POST request to `/generate-response` with the email content in the request body.
 This will return a draft response based on the input email content.

+### Notifications
+Notifications are for due bills, or upcoming subscription renewals are sent via email.
+Ensure your email configureation is set up correctly in the application.